MESAHub/mesa/docs/source/using_mesa/best_practices.rst

  For the 2021 MESA Summer School, each table should team-craft a 250 word maximum Research Notes abstract, and then upload their abstract, named ``TableNN_abstract.txt`` where NN is your table number, for example, ``Table10_abstract.txt``, to our shared Dropbox directory timmes/Abstracts.

- Submit an actual Research notes with entire Summer school as co-authors?